davorg/dmp/chapters/chapter10.md

 works is by defining a syntax for *Document Type Definitions* (DTDs).
 A  DTD defines the set of elements that are allowed in a document, together with their  attributes and relationships to each other.
-It will define which elements are manda-  tory or optional, whether there is any defined order, and which elements can (or  must) contain other elements.
+It will define which elements are mandatory or optional, whether there is any defined order, and which elements can (or  must) contain other elements.
 The exact syntax of DTDs is beyond the scope of this  book, but there are a number of specialized books which cover it in some